 Motivation can be hard to come by when I am chipping away at a big goal.
 For example, saving money can be a considerable undertaking and requires a lot of determination and follow-through.

 Sometimes I have to DIG DEEP to stay motivated to save money.
-I know in the long run my hard work will be worth it.
-Here are 5 ways to stay motivated to save money even when you don’t want to do it!
+But, I know my hard work will be worth it in the long run.
+So, here are five ways to stay motivated to save money even when you don’t want to do it!

 Know Your Why

 One of the most important ways to stay motivated to save money is to know why you are doing it.
-Keep your why in the front of your mind at all times and it will make your efforts easier.
+Keep your why in the front of your mind at all times, and it will make your efforts easier.